 The Rogue is quite a linear class – there are fewer choices to make when creating and levelling up your character compared to most other classes.
 However, the Rogue can still make a very skilled (and slippery) damage dealer and is also great at non-combat Ability Checks.

-Cons Rogue Build
+BG3 Rogue Build Overview

-BG3 Rogue Class Guide
+Rogue Class Summary

 Rogues are the main “stealth” class in Baldur’s Gate 3.
 While other classes can stealth, none encourage and reward this playstyle as much as the Rogue.